-Room inspections can be stressful when you have a nitpicky sergeant, especially if you’re about to go on leave.
+Room inspections can be stressful when you have a nitpicky instructor, especially if you’re about to go on leave.
 Marines pay extra attention to detail.
 It is why our uniforms always look good and we maintain high state of readiness.
 This fact is true to the point that motivated NCOs can be sticklers to the point of absurdity.
 Maybe they’re trying to buy some time before formation, or they want everybody to reflect a positive image of their leadership.
 Regardless, they can kick rocks because we have liberty call.
-This is how you can distract your sergeant during room inspections.
+This is how you can distract your instructor during room inspections.

 1. Place pin up posters inside your wall locker

 This one never failed.
 I strategically placed pin ups inside my wall lockers and anything with a door.
 The key here is that they remain inside when secured.
 If they ask you to open something up, BAM!
 A talking point to metaphorically take a knee and run out the clock.
 Since the pin up posters are inside your personal space you can’t be reprimanded.
 Plausible deniability for the both of you.

 2. Before the next room inspection, use unethical amounts of raw bleach

 When I wanted them out quick, fast and in a hurry.
 I would mop the floor with straight bleach.
 I closed the doors and windows behind me as I waited outside my barracks room.
 Their response was like clockwork: one step in, ‘yeah this room is clean,’ about face and leave.
 Do it the morning of and NOT before you go to bed.

 Thank you, staff sergeant, now GTFO of my room.